Forensic Research InternshipBookmark This

 ResponsibilitiesReview of pre-trial investigative and forensic records of adjudicated cases, and forensic research for publication call upon a variety of skills.
 These opportunities require meticulously detail-oriented, honest, enthusiastic, responsible, and deadline responsive individuals, with precise written communication skills.

 The opportunity requires 20-25 hr/week commitment for a minimum of 6 months.
-All new interns will need to be available for one Sunday shift (7am-12pm, 12pm-5pm, or 5pm-10pm) and one evening shift (5pm-10pm).
+All new interns will need to be available for at least one evening shift (5pm-10pm).
 Remaining shifts can be worked around external employment/study commitments.

 RequirementsWe welcome students from all academic backgrounds, with a minimum completion of a Bachelor’s in their chosen discipline.
 International applications welcome.